LGBTQ+ Recruitment: 3 Tactics for Effectively Build LGBTQ Friendly Workplace and Why

 Some studies show that more than 35% of LGBT workers fear discrimination should they come out to their work colleagues.
 This doesn’t seem right, and if your company is interested in building an inclusive work environment for your staff, Rakuna has some tactics that could help you.
 But first, you need to understand the challenges most LGBTQ members face and why it is vital to embrace a friendly LGBT work environment.

-Challenges of LGBT in workplaces
+Challenges of LGBT in Workplaces

 With almost 46% of LGBTQ employees in the USA alone not coming out at work, you might be asking why LGBTQ employees hide their identities.
 Here are some reasons:

 They fear sexual discrimination: A large population of people still see LGBTQ relationships as something immoral.
-So it’s not surprising that up to 35% of LGBT employees fear sexual discrimination when they come out.
+So it’s not surprising that up to 35% out of 3,213 LGBT employees in the UK fears sexual discrimination when they come out.
 LGBT staff fear workplace harassment: 18% of LGBT employees have been the victims of bullying because of their sexual orientation.
 Loss of job opportunity anxiety: Even before they get a job, their sexuality could work against them.
 Some studies have shown that at least 20% of LGBT job seekers feel like they experienced some form of lost job opportunity due to their sexual orientation.
 Transgender staff abuse: As much as 90% of transgender staff have experienced mistreatment in their workplace after their outing.

 These are just a few challenges stopping LGBT workers from coming out in their workplaces.